magomimmo/modern-cljs/doc/tutorial-13.md

 ## User defined predicates and functions

-Even if Valip library already provides, via the `valip.predicates` namespace, a relatively wide range of pre-defined predicates and functions returning predicates, at some point you'll need to define new predicates by yourself.
+Even if Valip library already provides, via the `valip.predicates` namespace, a relatively wide range of portable and pre-defined predicates and functions returning predicates, at some point you'll need to define new predicates by yourself.
 Valip lets you do this very easily too.

 A predicate accepts a single argument and returns `true` or `false`.
 A function returning a predicate accepts a single argument and returns a